cycle/docs/intro/cli.md

 $ /vendor/bin/cycle db:table {table-name}
 ```

-> You can execute commands with `-vvv` flag to display SQL queries.
+> You can execute commands with `-vvv` flag to display SQL queries if logger is set.